 Tour StartsShirogane Onsen

-- Cycle over the scenic Mikuni Pass, Japan’s highest National Road
+- Cycle over the scenic Mikuni Pass, Hokkaido’s highest National Road.

 About Daisetsuzan National Park

-This guided cycling tour takes place in and around Daisetsuzan, Japan’s largest national park.
-Popular with hikers and cyclists from all over the country, Daisetsuzan makes for the perfect destination to explore Hokkaido’s wild and rugged beauty.
+This guided cycling tour takes place in and around the Daisetsuzan National Park, the largest national park in Japan.
+Popular with hikers and cyclists from all over the country, the Daisetsuzan area is a perfect destination to explore Hokkaido’s wild and rugged beauty.
 Starting from Shirogane Onsen at the base of the active volcano Mt.
-Tokachi, this guided cycling tour covers approximately 354km over 7 days on roads that are less travelled.
-Experience real Hokkaido powered by your two feet.
+Tokachi, this guided cycling tour covers approximately 354km over 7 days on roads less travelled.
+Experience real Hokkaido powered by your two legs.

 Who is this tour for?

-- Curious travellers who love staying in local accommodation with natural hot springs on site
+- Adventurous travellers who enjoy rural hospitality staying in Japanese style accommodations with natural hot springs on site.

 *B: Breakfast D: Dinner

 Day 1 (D)

 Day 3 (B,D)